MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ```

 > [!TIP]
-> When you work with REST, we recommend that you use a service principal to invoke batch endpoints.
+> When you work with REST requests, we recommend that you use a service principal to invoke batch endpoints.
 For more information, see [Running jobs using a service principal](how-to-authenticate-batch-endpoint.md?tabs=rest#running-jobs-using-a-service-principal).

 ---